 What can I expect from the Educator Resource Center?

-- The JPL staff works with educators to find out what they need and provide appropriate NASA resources.
+- Each educator has unique needs.
+The JPL staff works with educators to find out what they need and provide appropriate NASA resources.

 - Educators may receive single copies of posters, lithograph pictures, educator guides with activities, booklets and information on NASA/JPL missions (subject to supplies on hand).